flutter/website/src/docs/testing/integration-tests/index.md

 ## Overview

+**Unit tests, widget tests, and integration tests**

 There are three types of tests that Flutter supports.
 A **unit** test verifies the behavior of a method or class.
 A **widget test** verifies the behavior of Flutter widgets without running the app itself.
-An **integration test** runs the full app.
+An **integration test** (also called end-to-end testing or GUI testing) runs the full app.

+**Hosts and targets*

 During development, you are probably writing the code on a desktop computer, called the **host** machine, and running the app on a mobile device, browser, or desktop application, called the **target** device.
 (If you are using a web browser or desktop application, the host machine is also the target device.)

+**flutter_driver**
-The flutter_driver package runs integration tests written in Dart on a target device and reports the results to the host.
+The `flutter_driver` package runs integration tests written in Dart on a target device and reports the results to the host.
+Tests written with `flutter_driver` run from the host and drive the app running on a real or virtual device.
+The `flutter drive` command is used to run tests written with this package.

+**integration_test**

+Tests written with the [integration_test][] package can:

-The [integration_test][] package lets you run tests directly on the target device.
-This allows you to run integration tests on multiple Android or iOS devices using Firebase Test Lab.
+1. Run directly on the target device, allowing you to test on multiple Android or iOS devices using Firebase Test Lab.

-These tests can also be run using `flutter_driver`.
-This allows you to run integration tests on a target device or emulator and view the results on your host machine.
-Previously, `flutter_driver` APIs needed to be used to perform actions a user would, like tapping on a button.
-But with `integration_test`, any action supported by the `flutter_test` package can be used.
-This makes writing integration tests more like writing [widget tests][].
+2. Run using `flutter_driver`.
+3. Use `flutter_test` APIs, making integration tests more like writing [widget tests][].

 ## Project Setup